Polar Bear Paws

 • Line a large cookie sheet with parchment paper.
 Set aside.

-• Place caramels, cream, and butter in a microwave safe bowl; microwave in 30 second increments, stirring, and repeating until smooth.
+• Place caramels, heavy cream, and butter in a microwave safe bowl; microwave in 30 second increments, stirring, and repeating until smooth.
+(Alternatively, you can do this over a double boiler.)

-• Place vanilla almond bark and melt according to package directions, stirring until melted and smooth.
+• Melt the Ghirardelli melting wafers according to package directions, stirring until melted and smooth.

-• Dip a caramel cluster in the chocolate and use a fork to remove it.
+• Working with only a couple at a time, keeping the rest chilled, dip a caramel cluster in the chocolate and use a fork to remove it.
 Holding it over the bowl, tap the fork on the edge to let any excess chocolate drip back down.
 Place clusters back on the parchment lined pan and repeat with remaining clusters.

 • Put the pan back in the fridge for 30-60 minutes until chocolate is set.
 Remove and enjoy or package up for a gift!